Transitive closure and transitive reduction in bidirected graphs: Introduction.

 \section{Introduction.}

 Bidirected graphs are a generalization of undirected and directed graphs.
-Harary defined in 1954 the notion of signed graphs.
-For any bidirected graph, we can associate a signed graph.
-Reciprocally, any signed graph can be associated to a bidirected graph.
-Transitive reduction in directed graphs was introduced by A.\ V.\ Aho.
-The aim of this paper is to extend the concept of transitive closure,mmq which is denoted $\Ft(G_{\tau})$, and transitive reduction, which is denoted $\Rt(G_{\tau})$, to bidirected graphs.
+Harary defined in 1954 the notion of signed graph.
+For any bidirected graph, we can associate a signed graph of which the bidirected graph is an orientation.
+Reciprocally, any signed graph can be associated to a bidirected graph in multiple ways, just as a graph can be associated to a directed graph.

+Transitive closure is well known.
+Transitive reduction in directed graphs was introduced by Aho, Garey, and Ullman \cite{agu}.
+The aim of this paper is to extend the concepts of transitive closure, which is denoted by $\Ft(G_{\tau})$, and transitive reduction, which is denoted by $\Rt(G_{\tau})$, to bidirected graphs.
 We seek to find definitions of transitive closure and transitive reduction for bidirected graphs through which the classical concepts would be a special case.
 We establish for bidirected graphs some properties of these concepts and a duality relationship between transitive closure and transitive reduction.